-Applicants will be evaluated based on application, grade point average, quality of essays and quality of recommendations.
+Applicants are evaluated based on application, grade point average, quality of essays and quality of recommendations.
 Applications are reviewed and evaluated by the MD Anderson AYA Scholarship Committee.
 Scholarships are awarded on an objective basis.
-Recipients will be contacted the last week of May 2020.

 If you have any questions, contact Wendy Griffith (AYA Program Manager) at WEGriffith@mdanderson.org.

 Due to our response to COVID-19, all blood donations at MD Anderson

 Blood Donor Center locations are being held by appointment only.